dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Never contract friendship with a man that is not better than thyself.
+  Decorate your home.
+It gives the illusion that your life is more interesting than it really is.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (889 days)